-Back in mid Feburary, I shared my No Sew Basket Liners and made reference to a new kiddo toy arrangement plan I have been trying out.
-Today is the day to share that new method of toy play with my Living Room Toy Storage project.
+A few months ago I shared my No Sew Basket Liners and made reference to a new kiddo toy arrangement plan I have been trying out.
+Today is the day I will be sharing that new method of toy play with my Living Room Toy Storage project.
+Let’s talk about the plan now!

 1. keeps the mess minimal